TechNobre/PowerUtils.xUnit.Extensions/README.md

 ## Release Notes

-### v2.0.0 - 2021/08/28
+### v2.0.0 - 2021/11/19
-#### Enhancements
+#### Updates
 - Added support to .NET 6

+#### Breaking Changes
+- Discontinued the method `PrivatePropertyExtensions.SetPrivateProperty`;
+- Discontinued the method `PrivatePropertyExtensions.SetPrivateField`;
+- Discontinued the method `PrivatePropertyExtensions.InvokePrivateMethod`;
+- Discontinued the method `PrivatePropertyExtensions.InvokePrivateMethodAsync`;

 ### v1.3.0 - 2021/08/28

 #### New Features
-- Added new exception `ConstructorNotFoundException`
+- Added new exception `ConstructorNotFoundException`;
-- Added new factory to create objects by non public constructor
+- Added new factory to create objects by non public constructor;

 ### v1.2.0 - 2021/08/06

 #### New Features
-- Added new exceptions `PropertyNotFoundException` and `FieldNotFoundException`
+- Added new exceptions `PropertyNotFoundException` and `FieldNotFoundException`;
-- Added new extensions to set private properties and fields
+- Added new extensions to set private properties and fields;